Can You or Can’t You Become a Surgical Tech Online?

 Completing an accredited program is also a requirement for anyone looking to become a Certified Surgical Technologist.
 Regulated by the National Board of Surgical Technology and Surgical Assisting (NBSTSA), the CST demonstrates your knowledge and commitment to quality care.
 The American College of Surgeons supports the certification of all surgical technologists and highly recommends that employers consider certification status when hiring.

 What’s more, though certification isn’t required nationwide, there are some regulations in place or in consideration in some states.
-As of 2022, the following states have passed laws relating to education, certification or the registration of surgical techs: Arkansas, Colorado, Idaho, Illinois, Indiana, Massachusetts, Nevada, New Jersey, New York, Oregon, South Carolina, Tennessee, and Texas.
-Other states, like Pennsylvania, are currently proposing legislation that would make certification mandatory—also making accreditation essential.
+As of 2022, the following states have passed laws relating to education, certification or the registration of surgical techs: Arkansas, Colorado, Idaho, Illinois, Indiana, Massachusetts, Nevada, New Jersey, New York, North Dakota, Oregon, Pennsylvania, South Carolina, Tennessee, Texas, Virginia and Washington.
+Other states are currently proposing legislation that would make certification mandatory—also making accreditation essential.

 What Surgical Techs Do